mlibrary/fulcrum-epub-spec/README.md

 ```

-Extended description is contained within a separate XHTML file contained outside of the linear flow of the EPUB.
+The extended description is contained within a separate XHTML file placed outside of the linear flow of the EPUB.
 It also shows a smaller image for convenience of the users.
 The separate file should be named `ExtDesc_Figure##_#.xhtml`.

 ```
 <?xml version="1.0" encoding="utf-8"?>